manyminds/api2go/README.md

 ```

 This is an interface which can be implemented optionally.
 Normally, the name of
-a struct will be automatically generated in it's plural form.
+a struct will be automatically generated in its plural form.
 For example if
 your struct has the type `Post`, it's generated name is `posts`.
 And the url
 for the GET request for post with ID 1 would be `/posts/1`.